 Just in my lifetime I have seen the degradation of marine ecosystems.
 What were once healthy, vibrant reefs flourishing with life are now silent, gray, and dying marine deserts.
 This is unprecedented change in a very short period, and I view it as a call to action.
 Much of the beauty I fell in love with as a child is gone, and the global impact of habitat loss has yet to be realized.
 I want to dedicate my life to reducing and reversing this ecological erosion restoring what we have lost.

 As a graduate of Duke University, I double majored in Biology and Environmental Science concentrating in Ecology and Marine Science and Conservation.
-I worked on my senior thesis, “Quantifying the Benthic Footprint of Artificial Reefs on the Southeastern USA Continental Shelf” with Dr. Avery Paxton in Dr. Brian Silliman’s lab and graduated with distinction (read the publication here).
-I will be defending my Masters thesis from University of Guam in May where I worked with Drs.
-Peter Houk and Laurie Raymundo to model the outcomes of different coral restoration scenarios.
-I am currently serving as a 2024 Sea Grant Knauss Fellow in NOAA's Office of Legislative and Intergovernmental Affairs.
+I worked on my senior thesis, “Quantifying the Benthic Footprint of Artificial Reefs on the Southeastern USA Continental Shelf” with Dr. Avery Paxton in Dr. Brian Silliman’s lab and graduated with distinction (read the publication here and most recent publication here).

 Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did you.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.